 Accuracy at 45 yards was very good, the best results being obtained with JSB Exact 25.39 grain round nose pellets.
 Ten shot groups could consistently be covered with a quarter, and I think it is fair to say that this is solid performance in a small game gun.
 When shooting groups at 10 yard increments between 30-75 yards, I was able to keep two shots almost on top of one another until reaching 75 yards where they opened up but still remained within the kill zone of a rabbit.

 Though baseline performance is good, it is possible to further improve power, accuracy, and air management by adjusting the hammer (tension and stroke) and optimizing the airflow through the transfer port for a specific pellet.
 These adjustments are a parallel to handloading in the firearms world.
 However, I would suggest you read up on this and buy a chronograph before you start tweaking the rifle.

 In my range session, I shot four different pellets, the JSB Exacts, the Benjamin Discovery, the H&N Baracuda, and the JSB Hades.
 The JSB Exacts gave the best results, and an occasional flyer occurred with the H&N’s, but all of these pellets would be good for small game hunting.
-Air rifles can have pellet preferences, so to get the best possible results, the shooter needs to try different projectiles.
+Even the best air rifles can have pellet preferences, so to get the best possible results, the shooter needs to try different projectiles.